turbot/steampipe-mod-digitalocean-insights/dashboards/kubernetes/docs/kubernetes_detail.md

-This dashboard answers the following questions for each volume:
+This dashboard answers the following questions for each cluster:

 - How is the cluster configured?
 - What tags are applied?
-- Which nodes and droplets are attached to the cluster?
-- How is the VPC configured?